Stimulus Check Latest: Will You Get A Fourth Relief Payment?

-(CBS DFW) — A fourth stimulus check is still part of the conversation, with the third round of economic relief payments nearing its end.
-Over 167 million payments of up to $1,400 per person have been distributed since the American Rescue Plan (ARP) passed in mid-March.
-Another 1.8 million people were due to receive checks last week.
-Additional plus-up payments, for those who didn’t originally receive what they were due, have also been sent.
-Added together this covers about $391 billion of the $422 billion set aside in President Biden’s $1.9 trillion third stimulus package.
+(CBS Detroit) — Americans are wondering about a fourth stimulus check, with the third round of stimulus checks wrapping up.
+Over 167 million relief payments of up to $1,400 per person have been paid out under the American Rescue Plan (ARP).
+Plus-up payments, for those who didn’t originally receive what they were due, have also been sent.
+Added together that amounts to about $391 billion of the $422 billion set aside in President Biden’s $1.9 trillion third stimulus package.

-These relief payments are part of a broad push to cushion COVID’s economic impact on households and support the economy during the continuing pandemic recovery.
+These relief payments are part of a broad push to soften COVID’s economic impact on households and support the economy during the continuing recovery from the pandemic.
 The last stimulus package also extends unemployment benefits, enhances the child tax credit, and much more.
-The latest round of checks followed the $1,200 CARES Act payments at the pandemic’s outset and the $600 payments from January.READ MORE: Child Tax Credit: How Much Will You Get Each Month?
+The latest round of checks followed the $1,200 CARES Act payments at the pandemic’s outset and the $600 payments from January.READ MORE: Child Tax Credit: When Will The First Monthly Check Arrive?

 Strong Economic Recovery For Some

-Broad segments of the workforce have endured little economic impact from the pandemic.
+Broad segments of the workforce have endured little economic hardship because of the pandemic.
 Many jobs carried out at a desk in an office are just as easily carried out at a desk in someone’s home.
-And with fewer outlets for spending during the pandemic, plus three stimulus checks, many Americans saved more money.
+And with fewer outlets for spending during the pandemic, plus three stimulus checks, many Americans been saving more money.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
 In April of 2021, it sat at 14.9 percent, still well above where it was before the pandemic.
-Many households have accumulated much more savings since early 2020.
-As the economy opens up, that pent-up demand will continue to push the broader economy.
+Many households are sitting on a lot more money than they had in early 2020.
+As the economy continues to open up, that pent-up demand will continue to push the broader economy.

 The housing market has also surged, thanks to low interest rates and people stuck at home realizing the limitations of their living space.
 The National Association of Realtors recently reported that the national median sales price for a home hit $341,600 in April, up a record 19.1 percent from April of 2020.
 That number rose all over the country.
 Much of that rise was likely pushed by houses priced above the median.
 Housing inventory increased over March, but was still down 20.5 percent year over year.
 And of the homes that sold in March, 88 percent were for sale for less than a month.

 The stock market continues to perform well too.
-The Dow Jones closed Friday at 34,540.
-That’s pretty close to highs reached in early May, even as concerns about rising prices and supply chain issues continue.
+The Dow Jones closed Thursday at 34,575.
+That’s pretty close to highs reached in early May, even as inflation concerns about rising prices and supply chain issues linger.
 Individual investors, flush with extra cash from three rounds of stimulus, have poured into the market.
 Bigger investors are betting on a strong economic recovery as the year progresses.
-While some experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
+While certain experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
 Recent projections show prices rising about 4.4 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
 April prices moved up 0.8 percent from March for the biggest one-month jump in over a decade.
 Some of the rise is likely due to depressed prices returning as the economy moves on from the pandemic.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”